joshday/AverageShiftedHistograms.jl/README.md

 ```

 ## Basic Usage
-To anyone using this package, v0.2.0 will be a complete rewrite.
+To anyone using this package, v0.2.0 (coming very soon) will be a complete rewrite.
 You'll have to relearn how to use it, but it'll be faster and easier (hopefully) to use!
-Check the josh branch for a preview.
+Take a look at master for a preview.

 ```julia